December 23, 2021

-Overall, loading and shooting a muzzleloader is not particularly complicated once you know the basics, but you must understand them and take them seriously to be safe.
-Below you will find information on how to load a traditional percussion muzzleloading firearm and the equipment required to do so.
+Overall, loading a muzzleloader is not particularly complicated once you know the basics, but you must understand them and take them seriously to be safe.
+Below you will find information on how to load and shoot a traditional percussion muzzleloading firearm and the equipment required to do so.
 If possible, I highly advise you to find an experienced shooter familiar with muzzleloading to walk you through the process and teach you the ropes, but this will get you on the right track.

 Throughout the entire process of handling, loading, and shooting any firearm, make sure to follow all of the standard rules of firearms safety.
 You are responsible for the safety of yourself and everyone and everything around you.
 With muzzleloaders in particular, you need to pay attention to what you are doing and make sure you keep your muzzle pointed in a safe direction at all times.
 Unless out hunting, you should wait until you’re at the firing line before you prime/cap a muzzleloader.
 Remember, never smoke while shooting a muzzleloader or when near your powder, horn, or flask and stay away from fire.